 This plugin also cleans up unnecessary data, such as spam comments, pingbacks, or trackbacks, and also compacts and defragments such as MySQL tables.
 You can set it up to do all this on a weekly basis and send you detailed reports.

-In addition, it can carry out bulk compression, as well as intelligent multi-pass compression for large images.
-Again, you can set this feature to automatic, so that images added to your media library are automatically compressed.
+In addition, it can carry out bulk compression and intelligent multi-pass compression for large images.
+Again, you can set this feature to automatic so that images added to your media library are automatically compressed.

 The core plug-in is free.
 The Premium plan, however, enables scheduling, some extra optimizations, and personal support.This runs from $39.00 (2 sites) to $149.00 (unlimited sites) per year.